HYCHAIN/guardian-node-software/README.md

 1. A challenge is produced every time a batch from the Rollup is submitted to Ethereum.
 This is done by a challenger service hosted by Caldera
 2. Each Node Key will submit assertions to a subset of challenges with an average of 1 assertion per day per node key.
 Whether a node key is eligible to submit an assertion to a challenge is determined on chain.
 3. Each challenge will have an expiry period of 1 day.
-This means a guardian will need to run the guardian software successfully at least once a day
+This means a guardian will need to run the guardian software successfully at least once a day, or keep the guardian node running constantly with `--loop-interval-ms`
 4. Once a challenge expires, the challenger service will verify all assertions made and revoke any node keys who submitted invalid assertions.

 ## Expanded Usage Details